algeriatech/awesome-algeria/README.md

 - [LSQLApp](https://github.com/houarizegai/lsqlapp) - A desktop application that helps teachers in practical work (TP) to evaluate students.
 It also helps students to learn SQL.
 - [OpenClass](https://github.com/youben11/open-class/) - OpenClass is a web app that promotes information sharing through organized workshops.
 - [Salat Time](https://github.com/Barbarosse/salat_time/) A simple python Web App that returns the five Islamic Prayer Times.
+- [salati](https://github.com/seif1000/salati) an android app that helps muslims perform their prayers in time by reminding them every day when the time comes with an adhan alarm.
 - [selma](https://github.com/FdevTech/Selma) - A virtual assistant backed by augmented reality capabilities, it allows you to control different appliances in your home.
 - [Timgad](https://github.com/OpenDZ/timgad) - Timgad is a kernel Linux Security Module that collects per process and system-wide security protections that are not handled by the core kernel itself.